Skip to content

 /**

 * Add custom RUM global parameters.
-Applies to RUM data
+Affects RUM data.

 * @param context custom RUM global parameters.